‘High Potential Individual visa’ scheme launched for graduates from top 50 non-UK universities

-International graduates from some the best universities outside the UK can apply to live and work in Britain through a new visa scheme which launches today.
+International graduates from some the best non-UK universities can apply to live and work in Britain through a new visa scheme which launches today.

 The Government has described the ‘High Potential Individual visa’ as “a short-term work visa for individuals at an early career stage, who have shown they have potential to benefit the UK workforce.”